 Stichting Administratiekantoor Aandelen Triodos Bank (the Issuer), a foundation under Dutch law, was established and operates under Dutch law by deed of 30 June 1980, executed before civil-law notary A.G. van Solinge of Amsterdam.
-The Issuer's registered office is in Zeist.
 The articles of association of the Issuer were most recently amended by deed of 8 April 2003, executed before civil-law notary C.P.
 Boodt of Amsterdam.
-The Administrative Conditions were most recently altered by deed of 21 May 2010, executed before civil-law notary M.D.P.
+The Administrative Conditions were most recently altered by deed of 11 July 2012, executed before a deputy of civil-law notary M.D.P.
 Anker of Amsterdam.
-Stichting Administratiekantoor Aandelen Triodos Bank is registered in the Trade Register with the Chamber of Commerce of Utrecht, the Netherlands under number 41179632.
-The registered office of the Issuer is located at the office of the Bank in Zeist, the Netherlands.
-The address is Nieuweroordweg 1, 3700 AB, Zeist, the Netherlands and the telephone number is +31 (0)30 693 6500.
+The issuer is registered in the Trade Register with the Chamber of Commerce of Utrecht, the Netherlands under number 41179632.
+The registered office of the Issuer is located in Zeist, the Netherlands.
+The address is Nieuweroordweg 1, 3704 EC, Zeist, the Netherlands and the telephone number is +31 (0)30 693 6500.